Upper triangular operator matrices and stability of their various spectra: Introduction. Basic concepts

 The set of Fredholm operators is

 Families of left and right Weyl operators, respectively, are defined as

 and

-Corresponding spectra of an operator $T\in\mathcal{B}(X)$ are defined as follows:\\ -the left spectrum: $\sigma_{l}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\mathcal{G}_{l}(X)\rbrace$;\\ -the right spectrum: $\sigma_{r}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\mathcal{G}_{r}(X)\rbrace$;\\ -the spectrum: $\sigma(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\mathcal{G}(X)\rbrace$;\\ -the left essential spectrum: $\sigma_{le}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi_{l}(X)\rbrace$;\\ -the right essential spectrum: $\sigma_{re}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi_{r}(X)\rbrace$;\\ -the essential spectrum: $\sigma_{e}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi(X)\rbrace$;\\ -the left Weyl spectrum: $\sigma_{lw}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi_l^-(X)\rbrace$;\\ -the right Weyl spectrum: $\sigma_{rw}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi_r^+(X)\rbrace$;\\ All of these spectra are compact nonempty subsets of the complex plane.\\ Their complements are denoted by $\rho_l(T),\rho_r(T), \rho(T), \rho_{le}(T), \rho_{re}(T), \rho_e(T), \rho_{lw}(T), \rho_{rw}(T)$, respectively.
+Corresponding spectra of an operator $T\in\mathcal{B}(\mathcal{H})$ are defined as follows:\\ -the left spectrum: $\sigma_{l}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\mathcal{G}_{l}(\mathcal{H})\rbrace$;\\ -the right spectrum: $\sigma_{r}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\mathcal{G}_{r}(\mathcal{H})\rbrace$;\\ -the spectrum: $\sigma(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\mathcal{G}(\mathcal{H})\rbrace$;\\ -the left essential spectrum: $\sigma_{le}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi_{l}(\mathcal{H})\rbrace$;\\ -the right essential spectrum: $\sigma_{re}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi_{r}(\mathcal{H})\rbrace$;\\ -the essential spectrum: $\sigma_{e}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi(\mathcal{H})\rbrace$;\\ -the left Weyl spectrum: $\sigma_{lw}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi_l^-(\mathcal{H})\rbrace$;\\ -the right Weyl spectrum: $\sigma_{rw}(T)=\lbrace\lambda\in\mathds{C}: \lambda-T\not\in\Phi_r^+(\mathcal{H})\rbrace$;\\ All of these spectra are compact nonempty subsets of the complex plane.\\ Their complements are denoted by $\rho_l(T),\rho_r(T), \rho(T), \rho_{le}(T), \rho_{re}(T), \rho_e(T), \rho_{lw}(T), \rho_{rw}(T)$, respectively.

 In this article we investigate spectral properties of upper triangular block operators whose diagonal entries are known while the others are not.
-Denote by $T_n^d(A)$ such an operator, where subscript $n$ denotes the matrix dimension, superscript $d$ ('down') means that operators below the main diagonal are all zero, and $A=(A_{ij})_{1\leq i<j\leq n}$ is a tuple of unknown operators above the main diagonal.
+Denote by $T_n^d(A)$ such an operator, where subscript $n$ denotes the matrix dimension and $A=(A_{ij})_{1\leq i<j\leq n}$ is a tuple of unknown operators above the main diagonal.
 In other words,